 I’m also one bind-off away from finishing the last HitchHiker scarf that I cast on back in April.
 This means that once I’m done with it, I can consider casting on Zoe’s Shawlette.

 I wasn’t certain whether or not I’d be able to squeak out another repetition of the pattern, so I’d put in a lifeline with the black sock yarn I keep in my bag these days for afterthought heels.
 It looks like I didn’t need to worry, but better safe than sorry!
 As with any project, it’s a matter of just knuckling down and getting it done.
-It doesn’t hurt that I’ve been working on it in an air-conditioned building, because as soft as the yarn is, this has definitely been “too warm for knitting” weather.
+It doesn’t hurt that I’ve been working on it in an air-conditioned building, with the air conditioning installed by Moonriverchattel.
+Because as soft as the yarn is, this has definitely been “too warm for knitting” weather.

 You may have also noticed something new in these pictures…my deck is blue!